 686. Directed Reading.
 (1-3) A tutorial in an area of study not otherwise provided by the department; granted upon departmental approval of petition presented by a qualified student.
+May be repeated for credit if topic varies.

 687. African-American Fiction.
 (3) Selected topics in the development of fiction by American writers of African descent.